YordanGeorgiev/qto/doc/md/issue-tracker-devops-guide.md

     bash src/bash/issue-tracker/issue-tracker.sh -a run-perl-integration-tests

-#### 9.11.1.
-Deployment to the test environment
-Deploy to the test environmen as follows:

-    # deploy to the tst environment
-    bash src/bash/issue-tracker/issue-tracker.sh -a to-tst

-    # go to the product instance dir of the tst env for this version
-    cd ../issue-tracker.<<version>>.tst.<<owner>>

-#### 9.11.2.
-Check that all the files in the deployment pacakge are the same as those in the latest commit of the dev git branch.
-Deploy to the test environmen as follows:

-    # deploy to the tst environment
-    bash src/bash/issue-tracker/issue-tracker.sh -a to-tst

-    # go to the product instance dir of the tst env for this version
-    cd ../issue-tracker.<<version>>.tst.<<owner>>

 ### 9.12.
 Deployment and test to the production environment
 Repeat the same to the production environment.
 As the current version is usually work in progress your stable version will be one level bellow and thanks to the architecture of the tool you could test in the production environment ( as soon as you have proper configuration )